DO-Solutions/kubectl-doks/README.md

 *   You must provide an authentication method via one of the following (in order of precedence): `--access-token`, `--auth-context`, `--all-auth-contexts`, or the `DIGITALOCEAN_ACCESS_TOKEN` environment variable.
 If none are provided, the plugin will attempt to use your current `doctl` configuration.
 *   Combining `--access-token`, `--auth-context`, and `--all-auth-contexts` is not allowed; the plugin will exit with an error if more than one of these modes is used.

 ---

+## Kubeconfig Modification Details

+When you use the `kubeconfig sync` or `kubeconfig save` commands the plugin modifies your kubeconfig file to include a DigitalOcean-specific extension.
+This helps the tool track clusters more accurately, especially when a cluster is deleted and recreated with the same name.

+Specifically, it adds an extension named `digitalocean.com/cluster-id` to each cluster entry in your kubeconfig.
+This extension stores the unique ID of the DOKS cluster.

+When `kubeconfig sync` is run, it compares the cluster ID from the DigitalOcean API with the one stored in the kubeconfig extension.
+If the IDs do not match, `kubectl-doks` recognizes that the cluster has been recreated.
+It then updates the kubeconfig with the new cluster's credentials, ensuring that you are always connecting to the correct cluster instance.
+This prevents issues where `kubectl` might try to connect to a stale or non-existent cluster that happened to share a name with a new one.

+---